 Myth: Healthy people do not need to get vaccinated.

 Fact: The flu vaccine is recommended for everyone older than six months of age, with very few exceptions, including a prior severe reaction to the flu vaccine or currently being ill.
 The flu can infect young, healthy people and can cause serious illness and even death.
+Getting vaccinated also helps protect other people who may not be able to get vaccinated themselves, because the more people who get vaccinated, the harder it is for the flu to spread in the community.

 Myth: Pregnant women cannot get the flu shot.